lizhanhui/elastic-stream/docs/sbp.md

 | range | struct | The smallest range of the stream after a trim operation. |

 ### REPORT_METRICS
-The REPORT_METRICS frame(opcode=0x4001) reports load metrics of Data Node to PM.
-PM uses these metrics to allocate ranges.
+The REPORT_METRICS frame(opcode=0x4001) reports load metrics of Data Node to PD.
+PD uses these metrics to allocate ranges.

 **Request Frame:**
 ```